Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle properties

-One of the significant properties of a jigsaw puzzles that clearly affects the complexity of their representation (and thus of possible solutions) is its number of pieces.
-Clearly, even if the number of crossing cuts is set, different cut patterns can create puzzles with varying number of pieces.
-To estimate this number, and inspired by Moore~\cite{moore1991using}, we use Euler's Formula for planar graphs: \begin{theorem}[Euler's Formula] If $G = (V, E)$ is any planar graph, then G has $|E| - |V| + 2$ regions where $|E|$ is the number of links in the graph and $|V|$ is the number of nodes. \end{theorem} Note that in our crossing cuts puzzle case, the number of nodes for Euler's formula is the number of inner intersections ($N_{intersect}$) plus the intersection of the cuts with the puzzle boundary ($2a$), while the number of links is the number of edges ($N_{edges}$) plus the number of piece sides generated by the cuts in the boundary ($2a$).
+One of the significant properties of jigsaw puzzles that clearly affects the complexity of their representation (and thus of possible solutions) is their number of pieces.
+Clearly, even if the number of crossing cuts is set, different cut patterns can create puzzles with varying numbers of pieces.
+To estimate this number, and inspired by Moore~\cite{moore1991using}, we use Euler's Formula for planar graphs: \begin{theorem}[Euler's Formula] If $G = (V, E)$ is any planar graph, then G has $|E| - |V| + 2$ regions where $|E|$ is the number of links in the graph and $|V|$ is the number of nodes. \end{theorem} Note that in our crossing cuts puzzle case, the number of nodes for Euler's formula is the number of inner intersections ($N_{intersect}$) plus the $2a$ intersections of the cuts with the boundary of the puzzle.
+The number of links is the number of internal edges ($N_{edges}$) plus the $2a$ piece sides generated by the cuts along the puzzle boundary.
 Using Euler's formula, and applying Eq.~\ref{eq:edge_num}, we thus get

-Note that the subtraction of 1 is required since Euler's formula also counts the region outside the puzzle/graph.
+Note that the subtraction of the last 1 in Eq.~\ref{eq:n_regions_raw} is required since Euler's formula also counts the region outside the puzzle/graph.

-With this in mind, we next observe that one extreme case are puzzles where no cut intersect others ($N_{intersect}=0$) and thus $N_{pieces}=a+1$ pieces.
-At the other extreme, every cut intersects all other, yielding $\binom{a}{2}$ intersections and the following quadratic upper bound on the number of pieces (which is exactly the Lazy caterer's sequence)
+With this in mind, we next observe that one extreme case includes puzzles where no cut intersects others ($N_{intersect}=0$), and thus the minimal number of pieces is $N_{pieces}=a+1$.
+At the other extreme, every cut intersects all others, and the $\binom{a}{2}$ intersections yield the following quadratic upper bound on the number of pieces (which is exactly the Lazy caterer's sequence)

 However, with $N_{intersect}$ being a random variable (that depends on the random cuts), it is more interesting to examine the \textit{expected} number of pieces: